mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 I didn't see anything particularly juicy, but we're not done just because a _web page_ said we're done.

 Sometimes there are juicy things hidden in the page's source code (HTML), which you wouldn't be able to see just by looking at the page.
-To see them, you have to- well....
+To see them, you have to... well....

 This is the only step in this story that might be considered "hacking".
 It's not, though.